thebushschool/cpjava/lessons/week1/readme.md

 ## Resources
 * [How to add projects to your Github portfolio video](https://youtu.be/M-bNnVwBHUY)
-  * The video references UW "hcde-portfolio" - Instead use Bush School "idmd-portfolio"
+  * The video references UW "hcde-portfolio" - Instead use Bush School "cpjava-portfolio"

 ## Homework
 * Continue classwork Exercises to finish at home